cloudmesh/cloudmesh-pi-burn/README.md

 ```
 you@yourlaptop:~ $ cd /media/$USER/boot
-you@yourlaptop:/media/$USER/boot $ touch ssh
+you@yourlaptop:~ $ touch /media/$USER/boot/ssh
 ```

-This creates and empty file named ssh in the boot partition.
-On the first boot, this enables the SSH service, and then empty ssh file will be automatically deleted.
+This creates an empty file named ssh in the boot partition.
+On the first boot, this enables the SSH service, and then an empty ssh file will be automatically deleted.

 **Step 8.**

-If only have wireless access to your Pi.
+If you only have wireless access to your Pi.
 You need to setup the wireless configuration.

 If you have restricted WIFI that requires you to register you devices MAC address via a web browser (think hotel wifi access page), you might not be able to continue with a headless setup.

-Otherwise you can continue without this step if you have ethernet access between your laptop and pi (either via switch or direct cable).
+Otherwise, you can continue without this step if you have ethernet access between your laptop and pi (either via switch or direct cable).
 After plugging into a shared switch with the Pi, or directly to it, you will need to make sure you see a link local address on your ethernet port on your laptop.
 It should look something like 169.254.X.X.
 If you do not see this investigate how to setup a link local ip on your OS.

 ```
 you@yourlaptop:/media/$USER/boot $ nano /media/$USER/boot/wpa_supplicant.conf